aufdj/prisirv/README.md

-   append a              Append files to archive 'a' extract-files a       Extract files from archive 'a' ls a                  List info about archive 'a' fv f                  Visualize file f
+   append a              Append files to archive 'a' extract-files a       Extract files from archive 'a' ls a                  List info about archive 'a' fv f                  Visualize file 'f'

 One of the above commands must be used, and all are mutually exclusive.